radiantearth/stac-api-spec/core/README.md

 ## Link Relations

+While the STAC definition of Link does not require the `type` field, *STAC API - Core* requires all Links to have this field.
+If the target of a Link's `type` is unknown, `type` SHOULD be set to `application/octet-stream` or `text/plain`.

 The following Link relations must exist in the Landing Page (root).

 | **rel**        | **href** | **Media Type**   | **From**        | **Description**                                      |